Michael Galea (footballer): Playing career

-Two seasons later, in 2005 came yet another victory in the Rothmans Trophy, as our team managed to beat the Finalists, Msida Saint-Joseph with Michael Galea's scoring of two important goals, which were enough to beat Msida with a 2–1 score line and for the 'Stripes' to win the 3rd Rothmans Trophy.
+During the 1998–1999 season Galea scored nine goals.
+In 1999-2000 he scored 14 goals which contributed to the 'Stripes' winning its first Premier League, on the 50th anniversary of the club.

+In 2000-2001 Galea scored 21 goals for Birkirkara.
+In 2001–20 he scored 15 goals and the team won the Rothmans Trophy.

+In 2005 the team won the Rothmans Trophy, beating Msida Saint-Joseph 2-1 in the final, Galea's scoring both goals.

-During season 2005–2006, Birkirkara managed to win another Premier League title, and the captain Michael Galea finished off the season as the club's best scorer with 18 goals in that season.
+In 2005–2006, Birkirkara won the Premier League title, with Galea as captain finishing the season as the club's best scorer with 18 goals.

-In a highly disappointing 2006–2007 season, Michael Galea suffered an injury which kept him away from playing for almost a year.
-During this year, the 'Stripes' managed only to qualify for the Intertoto Cup.
+In 2006–2007, Galea suffered an injury which kept him away from playing for almost a year.

-Season 2007-2008 was Michael's turn, and, although he only scored six goals in the league, Michael was the match-winner in the U*BET FA Trophy against Hamrun.
-He scored the two goals that Birkirkara needed to beat the 'Spartans' 2–1, which enabled Birkirkara to lift another Trophy.
+In 2007-2008 Galea scored six goals and was the match-winner in the U*BET FA Trophy against Hamrun.
+He scored two goals when the team beat the 'Spartans' 2–1.

-2008-2009 was again not the best season for Michael, as he only scored 7 goals with Birkirkara, who had managed to qualify to the 1st round of the Europa League.
+In 2008-2009 Galea scored seven goals for Birkirkara, which qualified to the 1st round of the Europa League.

-During the following season, Michael's experience was essential for the 'Stripes' squad as Birkirkara managed to win their 3rd Premier League title.
-Michael Galea finished the season as the 2nd best club scorer with 14 goals.
+In the following season, Birkirkara won its third Premier League title.
+Galea finished the season as the second best club scorer with 14 goals.
 Galea's contract expired at the end of the 2010–2011 season and he announced his retirement on 19 June.

 International career

 Malta

-Galea has made five appearances for the senior Malta national football team, with his debut coming in a friendly against Andorra on 8 February 2000.
+Galea made five appearances for the senior Malta national football team, with his debut coming in a friendly against Andorra on 8 February 2000.